-(4) The MTC shall keep current all information required by 935 CMR 501.000 or otherwise required by the Commission.
+(4) The MTC shall keep current all information required by 935 CMR 501.000: Medical Use of Marijuana or otherwise required by the Commission.
 The MTC shall report any changes in or additions to the content of the information contained in any document to the Commission within five business days after such change or addition.

 501.105: General Operational Requirements for Medical Marijuana Treatment Centers

 Written Operating Procedures.
 Every MTC shall have and follow a set of detailed written operating procedures.
 If the MTC has an additional location, it shall develop and follow a set of such operating procedures for that facility.
+A CMO shall have written operating procedures that comply with both 935 CMR 501.105(1): Written Operating Procedures and 935 CMR 500.105(1): Written Operating Procedures and may do so by having two sets of written operating procedures applicable to each medical-use and adult-use operations or having one set of written operating procedures, provided it complies with both medical-use and adult-use requirements.
 Operating procedures shall include, but need not be limited to, the following:

-Security measures in compliance with 935 CMR 501.110.
+Security measures in compliance with 935 CMR 501.110: Security Requirements for Medical Marijuana Treatment Centers.

 Employee security policies, including personal safety and crime prevention techniques.